maddie-eckhart/scorcerer/README.md

 - Add/remove players
 - Edit a player's score by increments of 1, 5, or 10
 - Use a custom calulator to add/subtract from a player's score
+- Sort player list by highest score

 ## Future Features
 - save players
 - dark mode
 - edit player
-- filter players
-- sort players by score
+- sort player list by lowest score

 ### Feature Ideas
 - player avatars